 During my time teaching these courses, I have helped institute various assistance tools to help the students of the First-Year Program (FYP).
 The Chemistry Reinforcement Module was a pre-course activity aimed at incoming students to solidify information from high school chemistry and give them a foundation for their first semester course.
 This was accomplished using online videos created in collaboration with other Texas A&M FYP faculty and helped cover basic general chemistry topics.
 The FYP Recitation Program helped the first-year student with difficult topics in a small-class setting for a more one-on-one approach.
 For this program, increased Teaching Assistant Training (funded by the Office of the Provost EDGE Grant) was aimed at giving the teaching assistants the necessary guidance and observation for them to be successful in their teaching and research presentations.
 This was accomplished using filmed teaching sessions in the First-Year Program laboratories and pedagogy discussions.

-My current chemical education research activities include the use of adaptive homework and assignments (ALEKS) to aid students’ understand and retention of material, the use of “Trouble Topic Videos” for students to remediate and reinforce sticking points throughout the semester, and the results from increased teaching assistant training and observation on not only the undergraduate students, but the teaching assistants as well.
+My current chemical education research activities include the use of adaptive homework and assignments (ALEKS) to aid students' understand and retention of material, the use of "Trouble Topic Videos" for students to remediate and reinforce sticking points throughout the semester, and increasing the amount of online material and content for the first two year service courses.

-I am a faculty member for the College of Science to the Aggie Honor Council for the past 3 years, the University Discipline Appeals Panel for the past 2 years, and the University Academic Appeals Panel for the past academic year.
-These panels help university community by overseeing the academic behavior, standards and regulations, and student conduct and Title IX regulations at Texas A&M. I was also a Faculty Senator from 2018-2019, and a Faculty Senate Executive Committee member from 2019-2020.
+I am a faculty member for the College of Science to the Aggie Honor Council for the past 5 years, the University Discipline Appeals Panel for the past 3 years, and the University Academic Appeals Panel for the past 2 years.
+These panels help the university community by overseeing the academic behavior, standards and regulations, and student conduct and Title IX regulations at Texas A&M. I was also a Faculty Senator from 2018-2019 and 2021 to present, and a Faculty Senate Executive Committee member from 2019-2020.
 The Faculty Senate is charged with helping promote shared governance between the administration and faculty at Texas A&M on various academic and professional issues.